 Because Chia seeds are high in fibre we recommend serving small portions of the pudding for babies, a couple of teaspoons of the mixture as an accompaniment to fruit for example will be lovely and creamy.

 The 3 ingredients for Magic Chia Pudding provide a base recipe that you can make look really quite sophisticated with a only little fruit slicing finesse required to create a pretty, light after dinner dessert.
-Alternatively you can just use this lovely creamy mix as you please during the week; over the last few days for example, I’ve added the mix to porridge, mixed a dollop with some salt free peanut butter and bananas for a baby snack, and added some to a smoothie for us.
-Joshua LOVES it mashed in a little bowl with blueberries or strawberries for breakfast!
+Alternatively you can just use this lovely creamy mix as you please during the week; mix into porridge, blend with fruit into a creamy smoothie.
+My son LOVES the mixture mashed in a little bowl with blueberries or strawberries for breakfast!

 The creamy chia will keep for around 5 days if refrigerated in a covered container.

 You need to pop the mixture in the fridge at least 2.5 hours in advance of eating so the little chia seeds can soak and swell.
 If you want to leave in the fridge overnight they will work their magic and you can just give them a good stir the next morning.